Simone Barrientos: Life

 Barrientos grew up in Neustrelitz as the child of a single mother who was a dancer with the folklore ensemble of the GDR and the Friedrich-Wolf-Theater in Neustrelitz.
 She was also looked after in state nurseries and in a Catholic children's home.
 After attending school, she first learned the profession of an industrial electrician at the Deutsche Reichsbahn.
 At the age of 17 she gave birth to a son whose father had left for the "West".
 She completed a further apprenticeship as a commercial advertiser.
 After the fall of the Berlin Wall in the GDR, she worked in various sectors until 2008: as a draftswoman, interpreter, in a casting office and in film production.
-From 2008 to 2017, she managed the publishing house Kulturmaschinen as a publisher.
-She became member of the bundestag after the 2017 German federal election.
-She is a member of the Committee for Culture and Media.
-She is spokesperson for cultural policy for her parliamentary group.
+From 2008 to 2017, she managed the publishing house Kulturmaschinen.
+She became member of the bundestag after the 2017 German federal election, where she was a member of the Committee for Culture and Media.
+She was also the spokesperson for cultural policy for her parliamentary group.